You are probably looking for the NEWER DRAFT OF THIS LAW

 Article 58:Publication or transmission of information that laws or administrative regulations prohibit the publication or transmission of, is punished in accordance with the provisions of the relevant laws and administrative regulations.

-1. Failure to report network security risks or network security incidents to the relevant authorities;
+(1) Failure to report network security risks or network security incidents to the relevant competent departments;

 3. Refusal to provide necessary support and assistance.